 In the human body, the source of fire is the metabolism.
 Fire manifests itself in the digestive system and in the gray matter of the brain cells.
 Thus, body temperature, digestion, the thinking processes and vision are all functions of bodily fire.
 It manifests as light, heat and colour, and it is related to vision.

 Water manifests in the secretions of the digestive juices and the salivary glands, mucus membranes and in plasma and cytoplasm.
 It is absolutely vital for the functioning of tissue, organs and various bodily systems.
 It is related to the organ of taste.

 From Earth, all organic bodies, including those in the vegetable kingdom such as herbs and grains, and those in the animal kingdom (including man) are created.
-Ether is the medium through which sound is transmitted.
-Hence the Ethereal element is related to the hearing function.
+The earth element is related to the sense of the smell.

 Ayurveda regards the human body and its sensory experiences as manifestations of cosmic energy expressed in the five basic elements.
 The ancient rishis perceived that these elements sprang from pure Cosmic Consciousness.
 The best Ayurvedic treatment aims to enable each individual to bring his body into a harmonious relationship with that Consciousness.